 Damascus Road Project, Inc. is a 100% trained volunteer run 501(c)3 non-profit organization.
 No one draws a wage, so 100% of funds donated directly serve our local communities.
 We have over 30 years of collective experience working with human trafficking in Wisconsin, Las Vegas, and across the U.S., as well as abroad.
-We assist victims, advocate for survivors, conduct training, raise awareness, partner with law enforcement, and perform outreaches.
+We assist those who have been victimized, advocate for survivors, conduct training, raise awareness, partner with law enforcement, and coordinate outreaches.
 Damascus Road Project, Inc. has participated in hotel outreach efforts at six Super Bowls.
 We have worked alongside a national missing children’s organization, other anti-trafficking NGO’s, and local law enforcement, resulting in recoveries each year.

-We are delighted to be able to provide a place of love for each of the women that we serve.
+We are delighted to be able to provide a place of support, safety and love for each of the women that we serve.

 Volunteers open our office to the women that we serve so they can enjoy time in a homey place filled with love.
-Mentorship, support services, and a comfortable place to spend time with other overcomers is vital to these women.
-We always have art projects, movies, games, activities, and plenty of chocolate on hand!
+Mentorship, support services and a comfortable place to spend time with other overcomers is vital to these women.
+We always have art projects, movies, games, activities, and plenty of chocolate and coffee on hand!